Frequent Questions: 2017 North Atlantic Right Whale Unusual Mortality Event

 What can recreational boaters do to prevent mortalities?

 We remind boaters in coastal waters throughout the region to keep a close eye out for feeding whales and to remember to follow safe viewing guidelines, which include staying 100 feet away from the whales for your safety and theirs.
+All boaters can help save right whales by slowing down in Right Whale Slow Zones.

 What is NOAA Fisheries doing to learn more about vessel interactions?